Essential oil diffusers not only make your home smell nicer, they can also make you feel more relaxed.

 Are essential oil diffusers and humidifiers the same thing?

-Essential oil diffusers which use water, for example the Aptoyu 120ml Aroma Diffuser, can double up as humidifiers, so in that sense they could be used in place of a humidifier.
+Essential oil diffusers which use water can double up as humidifiers, so in that sense they could be used in place of a humidifier.
 However, regular humidifiers are not made for using with essential oils.